nanogiants/SwiftVersioning/README.md

-# swift-versioning
+# SwiftVersioning

 A `Swift` command-line tool to add version information from your repository to your Xcode project.

-`swift-versioning` extracts specific version information from your git repository and writes them into a given .plist file.
+`swiftversioning` extracts specific version information from your git repository and writes them into a given .plist file.
 The corresponding build can use these information at runtime for advanced version checks or other general applications.

 # Installation